 An authorised biography of burns surgeon, inventor and Australian of the Year Professor Fiona Wood, written especially for ages 10+.
 An inspiring true story of spirit and stamina, generosity and courage.
 Narrative non-fiction.
 Part of the Aussie STEM Stars series.

 The daughter of fifth generation Yorkshire coal miners, Fiona Wood learned early the value of hard work.
 But she is just as likely to be found with her fists up in the playground as with her head down in a book.

-Encouraged by her parents to tackle everything from ballet and athletics to street fighting and maths, Fiona grew up tough, relying on her family, her nerve and her unwavering faith in the value of hard work.
+Encouraged by her parents to tackle everything from ballet to athletics, Fiona grew up tough, relying on her family, her nerve and her unwavering faith in the value of hard work.
 Teased by others for wanting more than her tiny Yorkshire village could offer, Fiona always felt different.

 But, inspired by her brothers, and powered by her parent’s sacrifice, Fiona never stopped working, never stopped striving for better, for more, for the chance to do her best if the opportunity ever arose.

 Part rebel, part role model, Fiona has one vital thing in her favour: no one can tell her what she can and can’t do.
 If she sees a problem, she stands up to do something about it.
 She doesn’t let anything stand in her way, not bullies, not prejudice, not power, not fear.
 Over and again she proves her tenacity by standing up for what she believes in and what she knows to be right.

 The path Fiona chooses isn’t often easy, but it is the path towards her dreams, towards doing what is right and living her best life.